ITISFoundation/osparc-issues/release-notes/README.md

 1. ask PO(s) (Nik) for the next review date.
 Be insistent.
 I mean it: **BE INSISTENT!**
 1. coordinate with team when to deploy to `staging` and `production`
-1. :scroll: once dates are available create the **deadlines calendar** and post it to the team on mattermost (reminders about important deadlines)
+1. :page_with_curl: :rocket: once dates are available create the **deadlines calendar** and post it to the team on mattermost (reminders about important deadlines)
-1. :scroll: ask developers to fill out the release drafts per product
+1. :page_with_curl: :rocket: ask developers to fill out the release drafts per product
 1. ensure NIH Staging is properly deployed
-1. :scroll: :email: inform App Team after the review when the deployment is ready for testing
+1. :page_with_curl: :rocket: :email: inform App Team after the review when the deployment is ready for testing

 ### 1. `review date`